ubaldot/vim-poptools/README.md

 :PoptoolsRecentFiles
 :PoptoolsCmdHistory
-:PoptoolsColorscheme # The displayed colors depends on the value of :h 'background' :PoptoolsGrep # External grep, show results in a popup.
+:PoptoolsColorscheme # The displayed colors depends on the value of :h 'background' :PoptoolsGrep # External grep.
 Grep command is displayed.
-:PoptoolsVimgrep # Vimgrep, show results in the quickfix-list.
+:PoptoolsVimgrep # Vimgrep, show results in the quickfix-list instead of a popup.
 :PoptoolsLastSearch # Show the last search results
 ```